RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/04-Sensors/04-get-height.md

 ##### Description

-This function returns the current estimated **height** of the drone from the altitude at the moment of pairing.
+This function returns the current estimated **height** of the drone from the surface at the moment of pairing.
 This is calculated by the barometer (air pressure sensor).

 ##### Parameters